-- 119. Plaintiffs incorporate the above paragraphs as if fully set forth herein. - 120.
-The Fifth Amendment prohibits vagueness as "an essential of due process, required by both ordinary notions of fair play and settled rules of law."
+212. Plaintiffs incorporate the above paragraphs as if fully set forth herein.

+- 213. The Fifth Amendment prohibits vagueness as "an essential of due process, required by both ordinary notions of fair play and settled rules of law."
 Sessions v.
 Dimaya, 584 U.S. 148, 155 (2018) (internal quotations and citation omitted).
 The prohibition on vagueness guarantees that ordinary people have fair notice of the conduct proscribed, and guards against arbitrary and discriminatory enforcement.
-Id. - 121.
+Id. - 214.
 A regulation is "void for vagueness if its prohibitions are not clearly defined."
 Grayned v.
 City of Rockford, 408 U.S. 104, 108 (1972).
 This principle applies to administrative, civil, and criminal prohibitions.
 See, e.g., FCC v.
 Fox Television Stations, Inc., 567 U.S. 239, 253-54 (2012) (civil fines); Gentile v.
 State Bar of Nev., 501 U.S. 1030, 1048-51 (1991) (state bar rule).
 And where First Amendment rights are at stake, "[t]he general test of vagueness applies with particular force."
 Hynes v.
 Mayor of Oradell, 425 U.S. 610, 620 (1976).
 A regulation is impermissibly vague if it either "fails to provide people of ordinary intelligence a reasonable opportunity to understand what conduct it prohibits" or "authorizes or even encourages arbitrary and discriminatory enforcement."
 Hill v.
-Colorado, 530 U.S. 703, 732 (2000). - 122.
-The Letter is impermissibly vague and violates the Fifth Amendment due process rights of Plaintiffs.
+Colorado, 530 U.S. 703, 732 (2000). - 215.
+The DCL is impermissibly vague and violates the Fifth Amendment due process rights of Plaintiffs.
 All of its prohibitions are unclear and undefined, broad in scope, and turn on subjective judgement.
-To take an example, although the Letter asserts that "DEI programs" unlawfully "discriminate," it fails to define what constitutes a "DEI program," explain how such programs "preference" certain racial groups, or provide criteria for determining the circumstances under which educational programs that in any way address race might violate federal antidiscrimination law.
-As illustrated by the difficulties facing NEA, NEA-NH, and their Members A, B, C, D, E, and F described above, the letter fails to provide adequate notice about what speech and programming regarding race, diversity, equity, or inclusion is prohibited under federal law.
-The ambiguity permeating the Letter's discussion of DEI programs also invites arbitrary and selective enforcement against educational programs that advocate views on race inconsistent with those espoused by ED.
+To take an example, although the DCL asserts that "DEI programs" unlawfully "discriminate," it fails to define what constitutes a "DEI program," explain how such programs "preference" certain racial groups, or provide criteria for determining the circumstances under which educational programs that in any way address race might violate federal antidiscrimination law.
+As illustrated by the difficulties facing the Plaintiffs described above, the DCL fails to provide adequate notice about what speech and programming regarding race, diversity, equity, or inclusion is prohibited under federal law.
+The ambiguity permeating the DCL's discussion of DEI programs also invites arbitrary and selective enforcement against educational programs that advocate views on race inconsistent with those espoused by ED.

-- 123. Plaintiffs are subject to compliance with federal law in their teaching and professional practices.
-They fear that their educational practices could be construed as impermissibly addressing issues of race, diversity, equity, or inclusion under the Letter.
-Because the letter is vague, they cannot effectively alter their practices to conform with the law and are left open to arbitrary and discriminatory enforcement. - 124.
+- 216. Plaintiffs are subject to compliance with federal law in their teaching and professional practices.
+They fear that their educational practices could be construed as impermissibly addressing issues of race, diversity, equity, or inclusion under the DCL.
+Because the DCL is vague, they cannot effectively alter their practices to conform with the law and are left open to arbitrary and discriminatory enforcement. - 217.
+School District Plaintiffs' programs and operations, including instruction, programming, and professional development, are subject to ED's enforcement authority and the requirements set forth in the DCL and Certification Requirement and Plaintiffs fear they could be construed to impermissibly involve "diversity," "equity," or "inclusion," or otherwise violate the terms of the DCL.
+Because the DCL is vague, they cannot effectively alter their practices to conform with the law and are left open to arbitrary and discriminatory enforcement. - 218.
 As a result of Defendants' unlawful conduct, Plaintiffs have suffered and will continue to suffer irreparable harm.